Feinq/OpenClip/README.md

     .\build.ps1
     ```

-    Or you can build manually, but you will have to make sure you have a copy of the `OpenClipAudio.dll` in the directory the executable is present in.
+    Or you can build manually, but you will have to make sure you have a copy of the `OpenClipNative.dll` in the directory the executable is present in.

     ```sh
     go build -o openclip.exe .\cmd\openclip\